paeber/ET21-Frackstock-FW/README.md

 4. Copy `*.uf2` file to the Pico mounted as a drive.
 The script will run on complete

 ## Development
 At the moment, setup in windows is the easiest.
-Mac OS and Linux need more manual steps to setup
+Mac OS and Linux need more manual steps to setup.
+[Pico C SDK](https://www.raspberrypi.com/documentation/pico-sdk/) is used within VS-Code.

 ### Windows Setup
 Follow the guide and installer